 I agree with others that I do not really know how to use this addon any more whereas I had perfect intuition of it pre-57 days.
 The interface is non-intuitive and is not really explained anywhere.
 After some time I think I am beginning to understand it but I am still not sure because I cannot reference what I think against official documentation.
 The latter would help a lot.

 I don't blame the addon developer, as he probably had to develop it in his spare time in time for release 57. i acknowledge the effort to upgrade the addon to the new API while many other developers gave up.
 Thank you, Giorgio for that.

 I do blame Mozilla somewhat for switching to a substandard extension API and not having certain vital API features available to developers to test until very late (and some not even yet existing).
 I realise there were some reasons to make the change, but they should have considered the effect on the existing users and developers and tried to mitigate it somehow.

 While I agree that expressing such anger in obscene words is inappropriate, it is appropriate to give an honest review and rating.
 My rating expresses what I currently think about this addon and is by no means an emotional reaction to change.

 I am sure that many improvements will come and user feedback will be acknowledged by the developer.
 I encourage him to ignore the insults and continue.
 My review and rating will improve as the addon improves in my estimation.

-- by Firefox user 13209211, 6 years agoThe new version is almost useless.
+- Rated 2 out of 5by Firefox user 13209211, 6 years agoThe new version is almost useless.
 Many sites won't work properly even with all allowed.
 The NoScript menu seems to only show a few of the scripts the page has so I am unable to allow all needed scripts.
 Even allow globally doesn't help.
 Had to disable the app completely.
 Please make a better version, I like the app and have been using it for years.